Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/altinity-kb-data-migration/altinity-kb-clickhouse-copier/altinity-kb-clickhouse-copier-20.4+.md

 ---
-title: "clickhouse-copier 20.4 - 21.6"
+title: "clickhouse-copier 20.4+"
-linkTitle: "clickhouse-copier 20.4 - 21.6"
+linkTitle: "clickhouse-copier 20.4+"
 description: >
-    clickhouse-copier 20.4 - 21.6
+    clickhouse-copier 20.4+
 ---
 Clickhouse-copier was created to move data between clusters.
-It runs simple INSERT…SELECT queries and can copy data between tables with different engine parameters and between clusters with different number of shards.
+It runs simple `INSERT…SELECT` queries and can copy data between tables with different engine parameters and between clusters with different number of shards.
 In the task configuration file you need to describe the layout of the source and the target cluster, and list the tables that you need to copy.
 You can copy whole tables or specific partitions.
 Clickhouse-copier uses temporary distributed tables to select from the source cluster and insert into the target cluster.